In this guide

 How Odds Are Set

-Sports betting: A bookmaker sets the odds, building in a margin ("vig" or "juice") of 5-15%.
-The bookmaker profits regardless of the outcome because the odds are systematically tilted against bettors.
+Sports betting: A bookmaker determines the odds, embedding a margin (known as "vig" or "juice") between 5-15%.
+The bookmaker generates revenue irrespective of who wins because the odds favour the house systematically.

 Market Coverage